manifold-systems/manifold/docs/roadmap.md

 ## Recently Completed

-Manifold gained a lot ground in recent months.
+Manifold gained a lot of ground in recent months.
 Notably, the structure of the Manifold project changed to support compile-only usage where possible.
 Since much of Manifold operates within the Java compiler plugin, this was merely an exercise in separating modules into compile-only and runtime modules (the new modules ending with *-rt*).
 As a result your projects can limit most of Manifold usage to compile-only dependencies, significantly reducing the runtime footprint.
 Big win!